ietf-artarea/charters/diem-unified-charter.md

 # Initial Scope

-To simplify the beginning work for DIEM, the initial scope is limited to attested (e.g., an emblem issuer is independent of the asset, but is attesting to the asset's right to claim protection) and self-signed (e.g., an emblem issuer is the entity controlling the protected asset) emblem types and digital assets that cannot determine if a validator has inspected its digital emblem.
-This combination encompasses the unique challenge of assets and validators being unknown to one another.
+The DIEM WG will initially consider use cases for assets with bindings to emblem types where validation of the emblem is indistinguishable from observation of the emblem.
+This encompasses the unique challenge of assets and validators remaining unknown to one another.

 The working group is tasked with developing: 1) use cases and requirements related to the initial scope, 2) an architecture that captures the relationships between entities utilizing